Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 Working on Backend, REST API, Frontend, Cloud, Desktop apps, I‘ve got experience with such **skills** as Java 8, JavaEE, Spring, AWS, SQL, JavaFX, Git, Scrum, Windows.
 I've come across different **stages** of development such as Research, Software Design, Implementation, Testing, Deployment.
-In addition to development itself, I had wide range of **responsibilities**: from Requirements Clarification to Product Release.
+In addition to development itself, I had wide range of responsibilities: from Requirements Clarification to Product Release.

 Thanks to fluent **English** and good soft skills, I‘m an efficient **Team Player** even in case of international teams.
 In fact, I’ve been communicating with foreign colleagues and stakeholders for more than 2 years already.